 Change the Current Site

-- Press and hold down the preprogrammed Site Search button to manually force the change to a new site.
-You hear a tone while the radio scans for a new site. - Tone sounds
+Press and hold down the preprogrammed Site Search button to manually force the change to a new site.

+You hear a tone, and the display shows SCANING SITE while the radio scans for a new site.